 Founded in 1991, the Mosse/Weinstein Center for Jewish Studies brings together a variety of disciplines to study and interpret Jewish and ancient Israelite history, religion, literature, politics, society, and culture.
-The center offers a broad selection of courses at all levels, which are cross-listed with other departments, including classics, curriculum and instruction, English, gender and women's studies, German, history, music, philosophy, political science, religious studies, Slavic languages, and sociology.
+The center offers a broad selection of courses at all levels, which are cross-listed with other departments, including Classical and Near Eastern Studies, English, Gender and Women's Studies, German/Nordic/Slavic Studies, History, Music, Philosophy, Political Science, Religious Studies, and Sociology.

-The Jewish studies major offers students an in-depth study of 3,500 years of Jewish civilization.
-The program is interdisciplinary in nature and aims to provide students with a broadly based, rigorous liberal arts education in Jewish studies.
+The Jewish Studies major offers students an in-depth study of 3,500 years of Jewish civilization.
+The program is interdisciplinary in nature and aims to provide students with a broadly based, rigorous liberal arts education in the field.
 While learning about Jewish history, religion, language, and culture, students also develop skills in critical thinking, reading, writing, and research—skills that are valuable to a range of career paths.
-Students with a particular interest in Modern Hebrew and Israel are encouraged to follow a specialized track in Modern Hebrew language, literature, and Israeli culture.

 Prospective majors in Jewish studies should make an appointment with the undergraduate advisor (firstname.lastname@example.org) to discuss requirements and courses.